mindplace/stack-for-yourself/posts/using_gems_in_a_ruby_script.md

----
-layout: post
-title: "Using gems in a Ruby script: pry"
+# Using gems in a Ruby script
-shortnote: "Getting started with pulling in additional libraries in a Ruby project."
-tags: [blog]
----

 Like many (most?) languages, when you execute a program in Ruby, it holds the entire program in memory while it executes.
-So in order to use external libraries and/or [gems]({% post_url 2016-07-01-ruby-gems %}), you'll need to let your program know to include them.
+So in order to use external libraries and gems, you'll need to let your program know to include them.

 ## An example of when you'd want to include pry